-We are appreciative of the federal assistance we have received through one-time payments, but we need to continue to work on a long-term strategy.
+We are appreciative of the federal, state, and local assistance we have received through one-time pandemic payments to providers, but we need to continue to work on a long-term strategy for system sustainability.
 House Bill 110's sub-bill makes a small investment in day services for Ohioans with developmental disabilities, an investment for which we are grateful for.
 We believe the initiatives we developed at the beginning of this budget process remain necessary to ensure quality services are provided to Ohioans with developmental disabilities.
-We encourage the committee to include the below initiatives in their next iteration of HB 110:
+We encourage the committee to include amendment SC2290 that would add the below initiatives the Senate's sub-bill of HB 110:

 - Homemaker and Personal Care (including on-site/on-call and transportation), Day and Vocational Services, Nonmedical Transportation Waiver Services, shared living, and respite services We are requesting two 5% increases to the rates in these three service areas over the next Biennium.
 These increases will provide the funds needed for DSP wages, support other front-line professionals and sustain the infrastructure needed to support the front-line workforce.
 One increase on 1/1/22 and the second increase on 1/1/23. - Intermediate Care Facilities After years of work, we were able to establish an ICF formula that has worked for providers.
 We would like to continue to implement that formula.
 We are asking for a 1.5% increase in the first year of the biennium and 3.5% increase in the second year.
-Given the challenges that the global pandemic presented when it came to budgeting in 2020, we are recommending a budget amendment that would allow us to establish two reimbursement paths that would minimize the negative impact of the virus on ICF rates. - Multi-System Youth We are supportive of the investment proposed in the Governor's budget focused on serving young people who are faced with many unique challenges. - Workforce Challenges We would like create a Task Force to address our system's workforce challenges.
+Given the challenges that the global pandemic presented when it came to budgeting in 2020, we are recommending a budget amendment that would allow us to establish two reimbursement paths that would minimize the negative impact of the virus on ICF rates. - Workforce Challenges We would like create a Task Force to address our system's workforce challenges.
 This Task Force will identify several initiatives and projects that are designed to help providers recruit and retain a qualified workforce.